kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 		return instance
 	```
 Thread T1 starts -> check if instance is null ? -> yes -> enters the if block -> Thread Scheduler pauses T1
-Thread T2 starts -> check if instance is null ? -> yes -> enters the if block -> creates an instance of Singleton -> Thread Scheduler pauses T2
+Thread T2 starts -> check if instance is null ? -> yes -> enters the if block -> creates an instance of Singleton and copy the instance in the private static instance field -> Thread Scheduler pauses T2
+Thread T1 continues -> create an instance of Singleton and copy the instance in the private static instance field -> thus erasing the instance that has been created by the T2
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkyNDc2NjkzMCwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbLTQyMTA1MjUzLC0yMDg4NzQ2NjEyXX0=
 -->